lwfinger/rtw89/README.md

 these should be provided by your kernel.
 If not, then you should go to the Backports Project (https://backports.wiki.kernel.org/index.php/Main_Page) to obtain the necessary code.

-This repo has been brought up to date with the kernel code on Jan.
-31, 2021.

 ### Installation instruction
 ##### Requirements
 You will need to install "make", "gcc", "kernel headers", "kernel build essentials", and "git".